Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Case study: necking of a uniaxial tensile specimen

-For this problem, $\bF$ is computed for each element at each time step using the displacements from the nodes at the corners of the element.
-Specifically, linear regression is used to fit the displacement gradient. $\bF^*$, $\bB$ and the thickness $h$ can then be computed from $\bF$.
-Once the principal directions $\{\bq_{j}^{(i)}\}$ are obtained from the computed $\bA_{j}$, the finite volume method developed in the \cite{Cameron2021} is used to obtain the stress as a function of position.
-This stress is then used to compute the elastic strain, and then we can proceed to time step $j+1$.
+$F_{\alpha\beta}$ is computed for each element at each time step using the displacements from the nodes at the corners of the element.
+Specifically, linear regression is used to fit the displacement gradient as all 4 nodes overdetermine it. $\bF^*$, $\bB$, and $h$ are computed from $F_{\alpha\beta}$.
+Once the eigenvectors $\{\bq_{j}^{(i)}\}$ are obtained from the computed $\bA_{j}$, the finite volume method developed in \cite{Cameron2021} is used to obtain the stress as a function of position.
+This stress is then used to compute the elastic strain using the elastic moduli and linear elasticity relationship specified for the forward problem.
+After this, we proceed to time step $j+1$.
 The algorithm used is as follows:

-Deformation data is output from the forward problem for 2000 time steps, however, as mentioned previously the deformation becomes highly localized in individual elements and is not valid at approximately step 1220.
+Kinematic data is output from the forward problem for 2000 time steps, however, as mentioned previously, the deformation becomes highly localized in individual elements and is not valid at times after approximately 1220.
 Hence, we do not report values at later steps.
-Furthermore, there is essentially zero deformation in the first few time steps, as $d\xi(t)/dt = 0$ at $t=0$.
-The algorithm is not robust when there is close zero strain because computation for the transmission and reflection coefficients result in singular matrices.
-Hence, we begin the simulation at time step 20, and end at 1220.
-Hence, we have have the number of steps $n_t=1200$, corresponding to each set of output data form the forward problem.
+Furthermore, there is close to zero deformation in the first few time steps, as $d^2\xi(t)/dt^2 = d\xi(t)/dt = 0$ at $t=0$.
+The algorithm is not robust for this case, hence, we begin the simulation at time step 20, and end at 1220.
+The number of steps $n_t=1200$ correspond to each set of output data form the forward problem.
 We also consider the problem with larger time steps ($n_t = 240,120,24$ and $12$) in order to evaluate how the error depends on this value.
 The algorithm, including the finite volume method, was implemented in Python and utilizes the Scipy sparse linear algebra package \cite{Jones2001}.
-The computation with 1200 time steps took approximately 4 hours on a on a 2019 Macbook Pro with a 2.6 GHz Intel core i7 processor (the computational time was approximately proportional to $n_t$).
+The computation with 1200 time steps took approximately 4 hours on a 2019 Macbook Pro with a 2.6 GHz Intel core i7 processor (the computational time was approximately proportional to $n_t$).